The University’s governing body

 The Board of Governors

 The Board comprises no fewer than 11 and no more than 15 governors.
 Governors have the legal status of company directors and are also trustees for the purposes of charity law.
-See Members of the Board for further information about individual governors.
+See Members of the Board and Co-opted Members for further information about individual governors and committee members.

 Minutes of Board of Governors meetings are published six months after the date of the meeting to which they relate, subject to redactions to remove information which is exempt from release under the Freedom of Information Act.
 A summary of decisions by the Board is published within 10 working days of each business meeting and can be found alongside the Minutes of Board of Governors meetings.